narmi/cloudwatchmetricbeat/README.md

 Name     | Description
 ---------|------------
-region   | Required.
-The AWS region to connect to. role_arn   | Optional.
-The AWS role to assume.
-Useful for retrieving cross account metrics. metrics  | Required.
+aws_region   | Required.
+The AWS region to connect to. metrics  | Required.
 A list of CloudWatch metrics to retrieve and export aws_namespace  | Required.
 Namespace of the CloudWatch metric. aws_metric_name  | Required.
 Metric name of the CloudWatch metric. aws_dimensions | Optional.
 Which dimension to fan out over. aws_dimension_select | Optional.
 Which dimension values to filter.
-Specify a map from the dimension name to a list of values to select from that dimension. aws_dimension_select_regex | Optional.
-Which dimension values to filter on with a regular expression.
-Specify a map from the dimension name to a list of regexes that will be applied to select from that dimension. aws_statistics | Optional.
+Specify a map from the dimension name to a list of values to select from that dimension. aws_statistics | Optional.
 A list of statistics to retrieve, values can include Sum, SampleCount, Minimum, Maximum, Average.
-Defaults to all statistics unless extended statistics are requested. delay_seconds | Optional.
+Defaults to Average. delay_seconds | Optional.
 The newest data to request.
 Used to avoid collecting data that has not fully converged.
 Defaults to 300s. range_seconds | Optional.
 How far back to request data for.
 Useful for cases such as Billing metrics that are only set every few hours.
 Defaults to 600s. period_seconds | Optional.
 [Period](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/cloudwatch_concepts.html#CloudWatchPeriods) to request the metric for.
 Only the most recent data point is used.
 Defaults to 60s.
 Can be set globally and per metric.